dotadraft/dotadraft_ui/README.md

 Setting Dota 2 to exclusive fullscreen and DX9 might cause issues.
 If you encounter issues switch Dota 2 to DX11, Vulkan or OpenGL and use Borderless window or Desktop-friendly Fullscreen mode.

+### Any other issues

+- Please start the tool with the "--enable-logging" argument (without ")
+- Submit logs and a short error description
+  - Either as github issue
+  - Or on discord

 ### Supported resolutions

 - 1920_1440